neofinancial/coverage-upload-action/README.md

 }
 ```

-These values are the % change in coverage for a particular metric and will be displayed in the `difference` column in the comment posted by the action..
+These values are the % change in coverage for a particular metric and will be displayed in the `difference` column in the comment posted by the action.